June 27, 2025, 3:15 pm | Read time: 3 minutes

 Airoha provided manufacturers with an updated version of its software on June 4.
 However, this must be passed on to end users as a firmware update by the device manufacturers.
 So far, no newer firmware versions have appeared on affected devices that were created after the patch date.
 Users should therefore regularly check the manufacturers’ apps for updates or contact customer support.

-Experts emphasize that real attacks are complex and technically demanding.
+The experts emphasize that real attacks are complex and technically demanding.
 They require immediate physical proximity to the target device and specialized expertise.
 An attack is also not possible over the internet.
 Therefore, the warning is primarily directed at particularly vulnerable individuals such as journalists, diplomats, activists, or employees in security-relevant industries.
 For private everyday use, the risk is currently low.